Index on Censorship: Campaigns

+Index has been the driving force in the UK in the campaign to "StopSLAPPs", strategic lawsuits against public participation.
+As a result of their campaigning, in 2024 a private members bill was tabled.

 Free Speech is not For Sale, a joint campaign report by Index on Censorship and English PEN highlighted the problem of so-called libel tourism and the English law of defamation's chilling effect on free speech.
 After much debate surrounding the report's ten key recommendations, the UK Justice Secretary Jack Straw pledged to make English defamation laws fairer.

-"A free press can’t operate or be effective unless it can offer readers comment as well as news.
+"A free press can't operate or be effective unless it can offer readers comment as well as news.
 What concerns me is that the current arrangements are being used by big corporations to restrict fair comment, not always by journalists but also by academics."
 He added: "The very high levels of remuneration for defamation lawyers in Britain seem to be incentivising libel tourism."

 These campaigns and others were illustrative of then CEO John Kampfner's strategy, supported by then chair Jonathan Dimbleby, to boost Index's public advocacy profile in the UK and abroad beginning in 2008.
 Until then the organisation did not regard itself as "a campaigning organisation in the mould of Article 19 or Amnesty International", as former news editor Sarah Smith noted in 2001, preferring to use its "understanding of what is newsworthy and politically significant to maintain pressure on oppressive regimes through extensive coverage".